 Brian Boru’s Ireland gives Dublin Irish Festival visitors an authentic experience of life as it was in Ireland 1,000 years ago.
 A hidden gem among the Festival’s music, dance, food and drink, this reenactment of a 10th century Irish settlement is fascinating, educational and important to a full understanding of Irish culture.

 The area endeavors to recreate the daily life of early Medieval Ireland 1000 years ago.
 Metalworking, wood turning, combat and weaponry are just a few of the ongoing demonstrations.
-You can have your photo taken in costume; enjoy the sweet fragrance of herbs and perhaps a story with our herbalist.
-Visit our “caiseal” and listen to harp music while watching textile production in the form of drop spindle spinning and weaving on a warp weighted loom.
+You can have your photo taken in costume, enjoy the sweet fragrance of herbs and perhaps hear a story with our herbalist.
+Visit our “caiseal” and listen to harp music and watch textile production in the form of drop spindle spinning and weaving on a warp weighted loom.
 Help our cooks churn butter while they prepare our meals over an open fire and bake in a clay oven.
-Come to the abbey and see our embroidered tapestry in progress learn to make a St. Brigid’s cross and in the scriptorium see the tools and techniques used in illuminated manuscripts.
+Come to the abbey and see our embroidered tapestry in progress, learn to make a St. Brigid’s cross, and see the tools and techniques used in illuminated manuscripts.
 Admire the treasures of the Lost Viking Hoard.
-Join in a game of Brandubh or learn to make mead “the drink of kings” when you step back in time to Brian Boru’s Ireland.
-The The Irish Living History Society presents this interactive area.
+Join in a game of Brandubh or learn to make mead, “the drink of kings,” when you step back in time to Brian Boru’s Ireland.
+The Irish Living History Society presents this interactive area.